dov/MaemoSiddur/README.md

 # License

-This script is released under the GPL licence version 3.0
+This script is released under the GPL licence version 3.0 by Dov Grobgeld <dov.grobgeld@gmail.com>.

 Thanks to Jacob Tardell <python@tardell.se>, the author of the calendrial module.